hungdoba/news.adayroi.jp/CONTRIBUTING.md

-# Contributing to News Adayroi
+# Contributing to News Hungba

-First off, thank you for considering contributing to News Adayroi!
+First off, thank you for considering contributing to News Hungba!
 It's people like you that help make this a great resource for the Vietnamese community in Japan.

 ## 📋 Table of Contents